northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 Data Collection: The data being collected will be the condition of the shutdown circuit after the device under test has been actuated.
 Trials: Since the shutdown circuit’s data is mostly data on how the switches affect the shutdown circuit only three trials, for each component will be collected.
 The BSPD’s most common modes of operation will also undergo three trials each.

-### 3. Expected Results
+#### 3. Expected Results

-The expected results will be that the switches will open the shutdown circuit.
-The BSPD is expected to also open the shutdown circuit, unless the voltage of both of the sensor pins are at or above 4.44 V. The voltage of one sensor pin can be in the 4.44 to 5 volt range as long as the other sensor pin remains in the 0.45 to 4.44 volt range.
+The expected result is that each switch will successfully open the shutdown circuit.
+The BSPD is also expected to open the circuit unless both of its sensor pins are at or above 4.44 V. It is acceptable for one sensor pin to be in the 4.44 to 5 V range, as long as the other remains between 0.45 and 4.44 V.

-### 4. Actual Results
+#### 4. Actual Results

-Since the data is only if the shutdown circuit was disconnected after the component under test is actuated, a 0 will indicate that the shutdown circuit opened and a 1 will indicate that the shutdown circuit remained closed, the starting condition of the shutdown circuit in all trials will be closed (1)
+Since the data only reflects whether the shutdown circuit was disconnected after the tested component was actuated, a value of 0 indicates that the shutdown circuit opened, while a value of 1 indicates that it remained closed.
+The initial condition of the shutdown circuit in all trials will be closed (1).

 | Part | Trial 1 | Trial 2 | Trial 3 |
 |------|---------|---------|---------|